excellalabs/the-javascript-curriculum/Best-Practices.md

 > These are coding practices to avoid and habits that you should unlearn.

 #### Obsolete Practices
-> These coding practices that were once good but have become dated over time and should be avoided.
+> These are coding practices that were once good but have become dated and should be avoided.

   1. Overusing jQuery